mia-platform/documentation/docs/development_suite/api-console/api-design/authorization.md

 When adding a new manual route to the configuration for a microservice, the self-configuration feature will turn off.
 Thus you are required to register all the routes that your service exposes.
 :::

+From this section you can also set the value of some **route-specific options**, such as the `ignoreTrailingSlash` flag.
+Discover more about configuration options in the official [Rönd documentation](https://rond-authz.io/docs/configuration#route-specific-options).

 ### Routes Priority

 When there are more manual routes that match a specific URL path, the **priority rules** help to resolve the conflict: